rj8adh/RAG-Intro-Template/README.md

 # Simple RAG Starter: RAG without a Vector Database

 This repository provides a very basic, beginner-friendly Python script to demonstrate the core principles of Retrieval-Augmented Generation (RAG).
-It's designed to accompany the blog post "[Introduction to RAG](<Your Blog Post Link Here>)" and show the fundamental steps of RAG in a runnable way.
+It's designed to accompany the blog post "[Introduction to RAG: The Powerhouse Behind Chatbots](<Your Blog Post Link Here>)" and show the fundamental steps of RAG in a runnable way.

 ### Things To Keep In Mind